 ^{}The percentage of ownership interest held is equivalent to the percentage voting rights for all subsidiaries.

-- b.
+- a.
+Papyrus Australia Ltd is the head entity within the tax-consolidated group. - b.
 These companies are members of the tax-consolidated group. - c.
-These entities were non-operating shell companies at 30 June 2017.
+These entities were non-operating shell companies at 30 June 2019